History of Gilston by John Clarke

 But there was sorrow as well.
 Sir John and the family lost a number of infant daughters, including their much loved four-year-old, Bridget.
 A touching memorial to her remains today in the chancel of Gilston Church.

-The monarchy was restored in 1660; and one Sunday that year the Rector, Mr Mockett, was actually in the process of leading worship, standing at the altar of Gilston Church, when a Royalist officer entered, bearing a warrant for his expulsion from holy orders.
+The monarchy was restored in 1660; and one Sunday that year the Rector, the Revd Thomas Mockett, was actually in the process of leading worship, standing at the altar of Gilston Church, when a Royalist officer entered, bearing a warrant for his expulsion from holy orders.
 A bizarre scene then took place which would not have disgraced a comic farce on the London theatre stage.
 As the officer endeavoured to read out the warrant in a loud voice, the Rector’s wife moved swiftly from her seat, approached the officer, and snatched the warrant from him.
 When he tried to wrest it from her hand, she thwarted him by the simple expedient of thrusting the warrant down her bosom.
 The officer recoiled in total confusion; the churchgoers started laughing; and Mrs Mockett stood her ground defiantly.
 Humphry Gore, Sir John’s son, was in the congregation, and found himself placed in a difficult position.
 He was, after all, a Justice of the Peace, and the law must be upheld.
 Alas for direct action, Humphry Gore had to bring the stand-off to an end.
 English law may be good, but it contains little room for humour.
 Humphry demanded that the warrant be issued.
 It was accordingly recited from memory, not read, the document remaining where Mrs Mockett had so successfully deposited it.
 The old order was restored.

 As a reaction against the preceding years of austerity, Gilston entered a period of free and easy living.
 On the scene came the tavern, the Plume of Feathers, and it has had a continuous existence ever since.
 Socially it has played an important part in village affairs, finding many uses over the centuries.

 It found immediate and popular acclaim amongst the menfolk, and it was not long before it was in trouble.
 In 1661 the landlady was brought before the courts for running a disorderly house, a not uncommon event in the history of the establishment.
-A later landlord was one of the villagers who adopted orphan children from London, and one of these was a tiny baby girl.
-He thought long and hard over what name he should give her, and it is on record that at last he came up with the delightful ‘Elizabeth Feathers’.
+A later landlord was one of the villagers who adopted orphan children from London, and one of these was a baby girl.
+He thought long and hard over what name he should give her, and it is on record that at last he came up with the delightful 'Elizabeth Feathers'.
 No doubt Miss Feathers broke many hearts before she finally married.

 Humphry Gore enclosed a large area of farmland around the manor house, New Place, and thus originated the title Gilston Park, in use to this day.
 He developed the gardens and planted many trees and shrubs there.
 Gradually the Gores purchased all the land in Gilston, and for the first time in its history the village was a unified entity.
 The Overhall and Giffards lands were incorporated into Gilston Park, and the buildings reverted to being pure farms once more, occupied by tenanted farmers.
 Two more farms came on the scene at this time: Channocks and Terlings.

 The Plumer family were to remain in Gilston for over a hundred years, and in their later days produced another of Gilston’s greats, the much admired Lady Jane Plumer – admired, that is, by her equals.
 She was not admired by her subordinates, to whom she could be very haughty and overbearing.
-Woe betide anyone who did not bow or curtsey as she came by.
+Woe betide anyone who did not bow or curtsy as she came by.
 When riding in the village she insisted on using a large and sumptuous carriage, with finely caparisoned horses and uniformed flunkeys.
 The passing places cut for her coach in the narrow Gilston lanes were visible for many years.

 A beautiful, educated society girl, Lady Jane Plumer carried all before her.
 Life at Gilston Park was a blaze of balls and parties.
 Having three husbands at quite an early age, she fell in and out of love with many, leaving a trail of tangled emotions and wreckage.
-She died young in 1831 and is buried in Eastwick churchyard.
+She died in 1831 and is buried in Eastwick church.

 Her third husband was Robert Ward who assumed the name Plumer Ward.
 He was a remarkable man, a national and local politician, who later held high office of state.
 He was also an author and an avid collector of fine arts.
 Under his authority Gilston Park became a treasure house of paintings, sculptures and furnishings.
 There was a magnificent library and a notable conservatory.
 On a romantic note, it is on record that Robert had flowering shrubs planted along the margins of paths in Home Wood where he would walk in peaceful solitude while composing his literary works.
 Remnants of these shrubs survive to this day.